Is My Cat Sick? A Guide for Cat Owners

 Vomiting and/or Diarrhea

 Occasional vomiting or mild diarrhea can happen to any cat, but persistent or severe episodes can be problematic.
-Frequent vomiting, especially if it contains blood, or diarrhea lasting more than a day can lead to dehydration and nutrient deficiencies.
-These symptoms could be caused by various factors, including dietary indiscretion, infections, allergies, or more serious conditions.
+Frequent vomiting, especially if it contains blood, or diarrhea lasting more than a day, can lead to dehydration and nutrient deficiencies.
+These symptoms could be caused by various factors, including dietary indiscretion, infections, or more serious conditions.

 Changes in Coat and Skin